 - Check to see that the hopper is clean and free from foreign materials.
-Be sure to connect this unit to a working outlet; we recommend using a surge protector to help protect the electronic components from damage. - BEFORE your first fire, dry run your unit (no pellet fuel in the hopper) for twenty minutes; pressing the "ON" button with the unit plugged in will initiate the dry run. - When the "ON" button is pressed: - Top Mount control boards: the board will scroll the message "DID YOU CLEAN BURN POT BEFORE STARTING?
+Be sure to connect this unit to a working outlet; we recommend using a surge protector to help protect the electronic components from damage. - BEFORE your first fire, dry run your unit (no pellet fuel in the hopper) for twenty minutes; pressing the "ON" button with the unit plugged in will initiate the dry run. - When the "ON" button is pressed, the board will scroll the message "DID YOU CLEAN BURN POT BEFORE STARTING?
 HOLD ON TO CONFIRM".
-Press and hold the "ON" button for 3 seconds to start the unit. - Side Mount boards: After a few seconds, the letters "S U" will appear in the display windows. - Once the unit starts, you should immediately hear the exhaust blower start and operate continuously.
-The board will display the last setting it was set to for the duration of its operation, or until the setting is adjusted.
-(Side Mount control boards will continue to show "S U"). - After about three to five minutes, look for the red glow of the igniter in the igniter port of the burn pot to be certain it is operating normally. - Hold the hopper lid switch (See "Illustrated Parts Diagram" at rear of this manual) down with your finger and check to see that the auger is turning.
+Press and hold the "ON" button for 3 seconds to start the unit. - Once the unit starts, you should immediately hear the exhaust blower start and operate continuously.
+The board will display the last setting it was set to for the duration of its operation, or until the setting is adjusted. - After about three to five minutes, look for the red glow of the igniter in the igniter port of the burn pot to be certain it is operating normally. - Hold the hopper lid switch (See "Illustrated Parts Diagram" pg.
+50) down with your finger and check to see that the auger is turning.
 Release the hopper lid switch and be certain that the auger stops turning.
-DO NOT PUT YOUR FINGERS IN THE HOPPER OR NEAR THE ROTATING AUGER. - Top Mount boards Please Note: If the lid switch is left disengaged (not pressed down) for 60 seconds, the unit will shut down with an error message of "HOPPER LEFT OPEN.
-SHUTTING DOWN if this happens, the unit must be allowed to shut down and the dry run would then need to be repeated from the beginning. - Note that the front door must be closed for the auger to cycle (the board will not give a vacuum loss error, as the board does not look for this until proof of fire is met, but the auger will not cycle if the door is open). - Top Mount boards: After approximately twenty minutes, the control board should display "FAILED TO START SHUTTING DOWN" several times, and then it will continue to display "FAILED TO START".
-To clear the error message simply press the "OFF" button. - Side Mount boards will display "E-2" in the two display windows (more information on Error Codes can be found in the Error Code section of this manual). - At this point, the dry run is complete and your pellet heating appliance is ready for normal operation.
+DO NOT PUT YOUR FINGERS IN THE HOPPER OR NEAR THE ROTATING AUGER.
+Please Note: If the lid switch is left disengaged (not pressed down) for 60 seconds, the unit will shut down with an error message of "HOPPER LEFT OPEN.
+SHUTTING DOWN" if this happens, the unit must be allowed to shut down and the dry run would then need to be repeated from the beginning. - Note that the front door must be closed for the auger to cycle (the board will not give a vacuum loss error, as the board does not look for this until proof of fire is met, but the auger will not cycle if the door is open). - After approximately twenty minutes, the control board should display "FAILED TO START SHUTTING DOWN" several times, and then it will continue to display "FAILED TO START".
+To clear the error message simply press the "OFF" button.
+At this point, the dry run is complete and your pellet heating appliance is ready for normal operation.